James Ole Kiyiapi

-James Ole Kiyiapi is a Kenyan academician and politician.
+James Ole Kiyiapi is a Kenyan academic and politician.
 In the 2013 Kenyan general elections, Ole kiyiapi vied for the seat of president under the Restore and Build Kenya Party.

 Early life

 James Ole Kiyiapi was born on 17 May 1961 at Osupuko Location Transmara District, Kenya.
-His was a humble background.
+His origin was a humble background.
 His father, Daudi ole Kapur belonged to the Ilnyangusi age set and had two wives with Kiyiapi's mother, Naomi being the second.
 Kiyiapi is the last born of Naomi's six children.
 As a boy, he grew up herding his fathers flock and lived a typical village life.

 Education

 Ole Kiyiapi holds a Doctor of Philosophy degree (PhD) in Forestry from the University of Toronto.
 He also has a Master and Bachelor of Science degrees from Moi University.